smohzam/CSC_3320/hw4/senSwap/README.md

  5. The program then displays both the sentences S! and S2.

 Note: I have just heard that this was not what the program was meant to do, but it's too late to change anything.

+Also, you can use the header file SwapVar.h if you like for your own programs.